By: Susan Dugdale | Last modified: 08-21-2023

 After you've given the instructions they'll all work at the same time.
 Hence the comment about noise!

-Working simultaneously provides enough security and privacy for shy kids, who would wither under the scrutiny of having to stand and deliver in front of the class by themselves, to give the exercise a go.
-If everybody is behaving daftly, then they're not going to stand out!
+Working simultaneously provides enough security and privacy for shy kids to give the exercise a go.
+They would wither under the scrutiny of having to stand and deliver in front of the class by themselves!
+If everybody is behaving daftly, then they're not going to stand out.

 Split your class into pairs.

 One person is the speaker.
 The other is the listener.